Why is the American cabinet called the kitchen cabinet historically?

 The concept really took off during Andrew Jackson’s presidency in the 1820s.
 Jackson, known for his populist approach, often turned to a close-knit circle of friends and allies instead of relying solely on his formal cabinet.
 This informal group was crucial in shaping his policies, especially during tumultuous times.
 It’s like having a trusted group of pals who know you inside and out, ready to offer advice when the going gets tough.

-READ How to strip paint from kitchen cabinets?
+READ How to decorate top of kitchen cabinets?

 Fast forward to today, and the kitchen cabinet remains a vital part of the political landscape.
 Presidents still lean on their inner circles for guidance, often turning to them for fresh perspectives on complex issues.
 Think of it as a secret sauce that adds flavor to the political dish—without it, things might taste a bit bland.